European Young Chef Award

 The European Young Chef Award is a competition organised and promoted every year by the International Institute of Gastronomy, Culture, Art and Tourism (IGCAT) in collaboration with Culinary Hospitality Schools in the European Regions of Gastronomy.

-The competition under the auspices of the Ambassador and Top Chef Joan Roca, is this year at its third edition.
-It involves finalists, coming from different European Regions of Gastronomy, presenting the best of their food culture to be judged by a panel of International experts headed by Star Chefs.
+Under the auspices of the Ambassador and Top Chef Joan Roca, the competition involves finalists, coming from different European Regions of Gastronomy, presenting the best of their food culture to be judged by a panel of International experts headed by Star Chefs.